Forget VR headsets – Apple now has a patent for a VR car

-A new Apple patent hints at how the company could use VR to entertain us while traveling in an autonomous car, while also helping to reduce motion sickness.
+A new Apple patent hints at how the company could use VR to entertain passengers traveling in an autonomous car -- while also helping reduce motion sickness to boot.

-The released schematics reveal how a driverless car and a VR headset could work together to keep travelers entertained on their journeys (via PatentlyApple).
+The released schematics reveal how a driverless car and a VR headset could work together to keep travelers entertained on their journeys.
 VR headset wearers could be dropped into a game, or they could invite friends and celebrities to be their virtual travel companions.

-On the more business-focused side, the patent also showed how users could attend a business meeting while on the move – on the back of a flatbed truck no less.
+On the business side, the patent (first mentioned on PatentlyApple) also showed how users could attend a business meeting while on the move – on the back of a flatbed truck no less.
 Rather than being confined to a virtual meeting room, you'd be able to look out at passing scenery, so you'd be less likely to become disoriented and motion-sick.

 Alternatively, the headset could mix up your method of transportation.
 For a more relaxing adventure, you could be treated to a boat ride down a river, while those after a more high-octane thrill could see zombies chase after their vehicle in a post-apocalyptic scenario.